This is the Harris Radio Section of

 I'll start with a tip for proper Loading control adjustment.
 Especially in higher frequency SX transmitters there may be two different locations on the Loading control where minimum reflected power can be obtained.
 The correct location for the Loading control is where you experience an increase in current with lessening inductance or turning the Loading control to your right produces an increase in current.

-Here is a listing of some problems and cures based on my experiences:
+Here is a listing of some problems and cures based on experiences:

-Problem: Transmitter randomly turns itself on or off.
+Problem: Transmitter randomly turns itself on or off/False PDM Kill.

 Problem: Unable to clear overloads.